13 November, 2018

 Now, no matter which function is executed at the first place, the results are always predictable and correct:

-3. It’s easier to test
+3. It’s easier to test (and pure function can help)

 No matter which programming language I use, there’s a thing that I always associate with tests.
 It’s mocking/stubbing.
 When you write unit tests, sooner or later you’ll have to fake some objects and functions that tested unit relies on.